developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 * **Simplified Chinese -** EHS has been approved to run on device operating systems localized for the Simplified Chinese language.

-* **Enhanced Device Identifier Options -**.
-Information to uniquely identify a device&mdash;its serial number, MAC address, network host name, Bluetooth address, Bluetooth name or IMEI number&mdash;can be displayed as the title bar text of the EHS home screen.
+* **Enhanced Device Identifier Options -** Information to uniquely identify a device&mdash;its serial number, MAC address, network host name, Bluetooth address, Bluetooth name or IMEI number&mdash;can be displayed as the title bar text of the EHS home screen.

-* **Custom EHS home-screen icon displays on other screens**.
-If a custom icon is installed to replace the stock EHS icon, that icon can optionally be set to display on screens for Battery Info, Wireless Info, Preferences and the Tools menu.
+* **Custom EHS icon no longer limited to home screen -** When a custom icon used to replace the stock EHS icon, it can optionally be set to display on screens for Battery Info, Wireless Info, Preferences and the Tools menu.

-* **File browsing is now supported** when selecting a title-bar icon or wallpaper image through the Preferences panel.
+* **File browsing is now supported -** When selecting a title-bar icon or wallpaper image through the Preferences panel, tap-navigation is now possible to find the image file.

-### Enhancements
+### Enhancements/Fixes

 * **Airplane mode enable/disable option is displayed** in the Preferences panel only on devices on which it is supported.

-Fixed � camera/search app disable issue when rebooted the device from Lockscreen with default EHS setting keyguard camera/search disabled.
+* **Disabling access to the camera and/or search apps from the lock screen no longer disables them from the User-Mode screen** if camera and/or search usage are permitted on the device.
+This issue arose when rebooting from the lock screen, and has been fixed for TC20 and TC25 models as well as devices running KitKat, Lollipop, Marshmallow.
+See [Android Nougat Notes](#androidnougatnotes).

 * **Password encryption has been enhanced** for the Admin login.

 * **A colored screen is displayed** while EHS is starting up.

-REMOVE THE FOLLOWING FROM BELOW???
-* **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to unlock the screen after rebooting a device running Android L and higher**.
-This feature works normally on devices running KitKat and Jelly Bean.

 ### Deprecations

 * Secure Mode feature has been deprecated
 * Dropped support for the following features:
  * Enable/disable status bar pull-down
  * Enable/disable status bar settings icon